eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 and authentication of users at a high Level of Assurance (LoA) for both public and private online services.
 This essential functionality ensures that Relying Parties can confidently verify that they are interacting with the correct individual.

 In this use case, the User is utilising the EUDI Wallet to confirm their identity.
 They frequently access online services that demand authentication and currently employ multiple methods for identity verification while accessing these services.
 The User is also concerned about sharing person identification data (PID) during online interactions.
 Their objectives include identifying themselves with services requiring user identification and maintaining control over personal data sharing.

 This use case encompasses the entire EUDI Wallet life cycle from the User's viewpoint, from obtaining a valid wallet to identifying and authenticating the user within an online service.
-The focus of the current description is a workable remote same-device flow (refer to section 6.4), where a natural person User employs a single mobile device for both securing the session and accessing the service's information.
+The focus of the current description is a workable remote same-device flow (refer to section 7.4), where a natural person User employs a single mobile device for both securing the session and accessing the service's information.

+PID issuance requirements, PID attribute schema and Trust Infrastructure details are further detailed in Chapter 6 and Annex 06.

 ## 3.2 Mobile Driving Licence